fauskanger/mypolr/docs/usage.rst

 Lookup result
 '''''''''''''
-Response of a successful lookup results in a dictionary á la something like this:
+Response of a successful lookup is a dictionary á la something like this:

 .. code-block:: python